This post may contain affiliate links. Please see our disclosure policy.

 Green Tomato Salsa Verde – A fun way to use up those green tomatoes at the end of the season.
 (From the All New Ball Book)

-Chipotle Tomatillo Salsa – Just a few ingredients come together to make a spectacular salsa due to the smokey complexity of chipotle peppers in adobo.
+Chipotle Tomatillo Salsa – Just a few ingredients come together to make a spectacular salsa due to the smoky complexity of chipotle peppers in adobo.
 (From the All New Ball Book of Canning and Preserving)

 Tomatillo Salsa – Ball Canning’s take on a simple tomatillo salsa.
 (From the Ball Complete Book of Home Preserving)